go68nix/Data-Management-KVS---Main---Online-FileFolder/README.md

 # Data-Management-KVS---Main---Online-FileFolder
 This project extends a local file folder system into an online client-server model using Flask for the server-side implementation.
-The system ensures secure file management by associating each file with a user ID (uid) and content (content)
+The system ensures secure file management by associating each file with a user ID (uid) and content (content).
+The server API handlers (api.py) support CRUD (Create, Read, Update, Delete) actions on these files, enforcing strict access control to prevent unauthorized access between users.